CyberFlameGO/svnpython/Doc/library/ftplib.rst

    made.

    The optional *timeout* parameter specifies a timeout in seconds for the connection attempt.
-If no *timeout* is passed, the global default timeout setting will be used.
+If is not specified, or passed as None, the  object timeout is used (the timeout that you passed when instantiating the class); if the object timeout is also None, the global default timeout  setting will be used.

    .. versionchanged:: 2.6
       *timeout* was added.